carlrafting/vanillapod/readme.md

     ```

 - [x] only throw errors when debug is true
-- [ ] showcase how to set properties
+- [x] showcase how to set properties
-- [ ] how can we make use of regular DOM methods?
+- [ ] make it possible to debug components visually with debug method?